dwavesystems/dwave-ocean-sdk/docs/leap_sapi/index.rst

     *   ``solver type``: Hybrid solvers

-*   Link to the release notes, which includes a more detailed description about the deprecation
+*   Link to the release note for the deprecation

-*   Sunset date, which is the date after which the feature is no longer guaranteed to be supported
+*   Sunset date, after which date support for the feature is no longer guaranteed